heatherhaks/kterminal/README.md

 //doesn't have to be a straight line kTerminalData.drawLine(endX, endY, '#')

-//a hollow rect where you can specify different characters for each corner and horizontal and vertical sides kTerminalData.drawBox(
+//a rect where you can specify different characters for each corner and horizontal and vertical sides kTerminalData.drawBox(
         width = 5,
         height = 10,